araobp/react-myphotos/README.md

 Once I tried to bulid WebGL version of the project above, but it took forever and it did not run on my smart phone very well.

+Last year, I also studied low-code development platforms such as OutSystems or Mendix.
+I felt PaaSes are really nice for developing the server-side.
+This time I will use Heroku as a PaaS for the server-side.

 ## Project plan

 1. Study React basics